 People talk about how bullets can cause "death by PowerPoint" -- and while that may be partially true, it

-is that too much of anything cannot be good and bulleted lists are almost the mainstay of PowerPoint slides these days.
-Most
+Even then, too much of anything cannot be good and bulleted lists are almost the mainstay of PowerPoint slides these

-of PowerPoint's slide layouts are already set up with placeholders for bulleted lists (or paragraphs) – so that when you start
+days.
+Most of PowerPoint's slide layouts are already set up with placeholders for bulleted lists (or paragraphs) -- so that when you

-typing into a text placeholder, your text is automatically bulleted.
-Making some changes to how your bullets appear visually
+start typing into a text placeholder, your text is automatically bulleted.
+Making changes in how bullets appear visually can make a

-can make a subtle difference -- so we show you how you can change the bullet styles for your
+subtle difference; so we show you how you can change the bullet styles for your

 text placeholders (or text boxes) in